fastlane/docs/docs/actions.md

 Key | Description
 ----|------------
-  `archive_path` | Path to your xcarchive file.
-Optional if you use the `xcodebuild` action `dsym_path` | Path for generated dsym.
-Optional, default is your apps root directory `all` | Whether or not all dSYM files are to be included.
-Optional, default is false in which only your app dSYM is included
+  `keep_original` | Set this to true if you want copy, rather than move, semantics `target_path` | The directory in which you want your artifacts placed `artifacts` | An array of file patterns of the files/folders you want to preserve `fail_on_missing` | Fail when a source file isn't found

 </details>